-Since creating the 256 option, I could run the game on my laptop at High texture detail game setting quite comfortably (albeit in window mode at 800x500 - but that was not possible before (not if I want my laptop to last a few years anyway), full screen 1280x800 I need to run the game on Medium texture detail).
+Since creating the 256 option, I can run the game on my laptop at High texture detail game setting quite comfortably ( albeit in window mode at 800x500 - but that was not possible before, not if I want my laptop to last a few years anyway, full screen 1280x800 I need to run the game on Medium texture detail ).

 I have upgraded my Graphics daughterboard to have 512mb along the way, but still use Vanilla Reduced Textures - Even with a graphics card which equals the games recommended minimum specification ( 512mb VRAM ), or border line in your graphics cards capabilities ( old graphics card technology ), it will still help ( especially if you want to add mods with textures higher than vanilla res body/armour/clothing for example ) - I have seen a vanilla skyrim setup (no mods installed) on my family desktop using up to 600mb of its 1024mb VRAM, so even a minimum specification graphics card with 512mb VRAM is not quite adequate for Skyrim IMHO, depends on how much VRAM your Operating System is using aswell ( Windows graphical / animation settings and aero glass etc ).

-Textures ( colour maps, normal maps, model space normal maps, glow maps etc ) for all objects in game - They all add up ( depending upon where you are in the game ).
+Textures ( colour maps, normal maps, model space normal maps, reflection maps, glow maps etc ) for all objects in game - They all add up ( depending upon where you are in the game ).

 Vanilla Reduced Textures 512 BSA - Replaces 'most' of the Skyrim original textures ( vanilla textures in the Skyrim - Textures.bsa ), which were higher than 512x512, downscaled to 512x512 ...

 Not all of them, ( more details in the Changes Tab ).
 There were some textures above 512 which have only been reduced a little, so not everything has gone down to 512 in these files.

 I have tried not to include any texture which is already 512x512, or less, in the games original textures ..
 Your game will use the originals for those textures (though there are some textures in the 512 option which break this rule for more VRAM saving with no visual loss of quality).